junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 {:.no_toc}

-## Worms and Other Parasites of the Gut (see [page 140](#page-140))
+## Worms and Other Parasites of the Gut

-If one child in the family has worms, all the family should be treated.
+If one child in the family has worms, all the family should be treated (see [page 140](#page-140)).
 To prevent worm infections, children should:

   ♦ Observe the Guidelines of Cleanliness ([page 133](#page-133)).